FerhatArslann/ferhatarslann/README.md

 # 👋 Hi, I'm Ferhat

-I enjoy creating with code, whether it’s something practical or just an experiment to test an idea.
+I enjoy coding, whether it’s something practical or just an experiment to test an idea.

-Many of my projects start small and grow as I refine them.
+Many of my projects start small and grow as i continue developing them.

-I see programming both as a craft and as a way to solve real problems.
+For me, it's very important to have a clean structure and maintainable code, even in hobby projects.

-Clean structure, scalability, and maintainability matter to me, even in hobby projects.
+I see programming as a way to solve real problems.

 ---